alexstandiford/easy-beer-lister/readme.txt

-##Intro##
+## Intro ##
 Beer Buddy will make it easier for breweries to feature their beer on their website.
-##How it will work:##
+## Features ##
-*Beer Buddy will add custom fields to a Post, and will set the template of the Post to a beer buddy template to display the content.
+* Add custom fields to a Post, and will set the template of the Post to a beer buddy template to display the content.
 It should run on most themes, but will run better on themes that are optimized for the plugin (obviously all of mine would support it out of the box.)
+* Creates custom taxonomies to organize beer easily
-*Beer Buddy will dynamically change the Post layout to accommodate the data that is given to it about the beer.
-Don't have a video of the beer?
+* Support a dynamic default layout to accommodate the data that is given to it about the beer.
+* Support WordPress theme structure, allowing developers to design for the plugin.
+* Custom Shortcode `[beer name="Old Leghumper"]` will allow users to reference a beer in a blog post.
+---
+## How it will work ##

 ### Back-end Top-level menu: ###
 Beer
-*Add New Beer
+* Add New Beer
-*Manage Beers
+* Manage Beers
-*Settings
+* Settings

-###The Beer Post Creation Process:###
+### The Beer Post Creation Process: ###
-*"Add new beer" > Window pops up with form:
+*"Add new beer" Window pops up with form:
 * * Beer Name
 * * Beer Type
 * * Beer Photo